BuildingThingsWithCode/Chess/README.md

 # Chess
 A two player chess program with Java and JavaFX.
 Fully resizable.
 The board keeps its aspect ratio.
-Enforces all chess moves and rules: Castling, en passant, promotion, check, checkmate, stalemate, 3-fold repetition rule, 50-moves rule, out of time, insufficient material.
+Enforces all chess moves and rules: castling, en passant, promotion, check, checkmate, stalemate, 3-fold repetition rule, 50-moves rule, out of time, insufficient material.
 Model written in Java
 Unit tests for the model